 I substitute butter into these because I never use margarine.
 (I don’t use packaged pudding either but here we are.
 Never say never, food snobs ).
 Just giving myself a pass because I literally have been making these for 25 years.
 They are called Jello Pudding eggs in the recipe but I call them Christmas Truffle balls.
 We also roll them in really pretty sprinkles, cocoa or pretty sugar or do the white chocolate drizzle thing.
 We also use little paper liners to hold each one separate and make them look like very special, expensive additions.
 Don’t tell anyone it’s packaged pudding, they will never guess.
 You can dress these up real nice.
 No one will know they are from the wrong side of the food tracks.

 And there you have it, my dear friends !
 I really hope you have enjoyed hearing about some of our Christmas gift giving, kids- fridge-sneaking, eating -before-they-get-gifted favorites.
-We take our Christmas Cookie /Treat Bars/ Treats pretty seriously and I am missing our Bake Day terribly this year.
+We take our Christmas Cookie /Treat Bars/ Treats pretty seriously and I am so looking forward to this years festivities.

 But the next best thing is sharing them all with you .